Untitled design (95)

 Today I’m here to show you how to make a DIY Ironing Board.
 Is your sewing space small?
 Maybe too small for the standard 54″ board that we typically see.
 Or maybe you want to make better use of the space under the ironing board – after all those metal supports don’t provide very good storage!
 Or….maybe you just want to make your sewing space nicer with a custom ironing board.
 Or…maybe you’re like I was and worried that your small children will knock down your board.
 Whatever your reason – this DIY Ironing Board tutorial is for you.

 My husband made this ironing board for me….and I still use it over 8 years later.
-If you sew frequently like I do then you really need one of these for ironing.
+If you sew or quilt frequently like I do then you really need one of these for ironing.
 Let me show you how it’s done.

 DIY Ironing Board